zhangdongdong7/scenarios/linux/lab-basic-operation/step1.md

 ![lab-basic-operation-1-5](assets/lab-basic-operation-1-5.png)

-## List files and directories in a specific directory with details and hidden files and sort by size and human-readable
+## List Files and Directories in a Specific Directory With Details and Hidden Files and Sort by Size and Human-Readable

 The following example shows how to list files and directories in the `~` directory with details and hidden files in reverse order and sort by size and human-readable.